Transparent dark purple Insurte logo

 In the coming years, travelers will be able to apply for Italy visas online through the safe and secure EU VAP platform.
 This platform isn’t accessible yet but will be in the future.

-Is an Italy visa difficult to get?
+Is an Italian visa difficult to get?

-The process isn’t too complicated.
+The process itself isn’t too complicated.
 The most important part is making sure you pay attention to the details and have all of the necessary documents for your application.
 When it comes to whether or not your Italy visa will be approved, you won’t know until your file is processed.

 What is the rejection rate for Italy visas?

-In 2023, 12.05% of Italy visa applications were denied, globally.
+In 2023, 12.05% of Italy visa applications were denied globally.

 What is the processing time for an Italy visa?